psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 ##### Slides:

-- [ ]
+- [ ] Who is PSAS and what is their goal / Rockets are hard
-- [ ]
+- [ ] To achieve this goal we need new technology
+- [ ] Blowdowns dont scale, turbines are too complex.
+Lets use a battery and a DC motor
 - [ ]

 3. Key Customer requirements
 - Show just the most important customer requirements
 - Make sure that the customer requirements are not only important, but clearly understandable to the (smart, professional)   audience

 ##### Slides: